wdi-sf-jan-2014/notes/user_auth/UserSessionsAndAuth.md

 - Understand user authentication and password encryption
 - Understand sessions
-- Learn about input validations
+- Learn about input validation and validators
 - Learn how integrate new features into existing code base.

 ##Intro